Real Estate Investors Association of Greater Cincinnati

 This is no small matter; it’s easy to lose a deal (or worse yet, do a bad one!) because there’s ONE hangup.
 ONE question that needs to be answered or ONE problem that needs to be overcome

-1-4: EVERY Friday morning at our online Haves and Wants meeting.
-It’s very common for members to attend with the “Want” of “I need someone to walk me through how to do this subject to deal I found” or “Can someone help me with evaluating a property I’m trying to buy?” and to get assistance either then and there, or later
+1: EVERY Friday morning at our online Haves and Wants meeting.
+It’s very common for members to attend with the “Want” of “I need someone to walk me through how to do this subject to deal I found” or “Can someone help me with evaluating a property I’m trying to buy?” and to get assistance either then and there, or later in the day from someone who volunteers to help out.

 0